 Chief Executive Officer

 Steve received his Bachelor’s degree in Music Education in 1991 from the State University of New York’s Crane School of Music, and in 2003 was a recipient of a Social Innovation Fellowship to attend the Stanford University Graduate School of Business executive education program on non-profit management.
-He currently serves as a member of the Friends of the US–Japan Council in Washington D.C., Vice Chair of the Japan America Society of Oregon, Vice President of the Portland-Sapporo Sister City Association, Treasurer of the Omamuki Foundation in New York City, and has served as founding President of the North American Japanese Garden Association Board of Directors, on the Board of Regents of Chaminade University Honolulu, on the Board of the Aloha International Piano Festival and Piano Competition, as the President of the Washington State Arts Alliance, as the Chairman of the Washington Park Alliance.
+He currently serves as a member of the Friends of the US–Japan Council in Washington D.C., Vice Chair of the Japan America Society of Oregon, Vice President of the Portland-Sapporo Sister City Association, Treasurer of the Omamuki Foundation in New York City, and has served as founding President of the North American Japanese Garden Association Board of Directors, on the Board of Regents of Chaminade University Honolulu, as the President of the Washington State Arts Alliance, and as the Chairman of the Washington Park Alliance.
 Steve was the recipient of the 2013 Oregon Heritage Tourism Award given at the statewide Governor’s Conference on Tourism.
 In 2004, Steve was the recipient of the Pacific Business News “Forty under 40” award, recognizing young business leadership, and received a commendation from Hawaii Governor Linda Lingle for community service.
 Other professional positions have included employment with the Buffalo Philharmonic and the Sacramento Symphony.

 Sadafumi Uchiyama, the Garden Curator of the Portland Japanese Garden, is a third-generation Japanese gardener.
 His family has been involved in gardening since 1909 in Fukuoka Prefecture, Japan.
 His training started at a very early age, first under his grandfather, father, and uncles, and later with his older brother.
 Since his arrival in the US in 1988, Uchiyama received his Bachelor’s and Master’s in landscape architecture from the University of Illinois, graduating with high honors.